 The long road to hardware accelerated displays

-No one likes when PFD is stuttering, especially not on final approach and especially not in bad weather conditions.
-However, that is when the display workload is the highest – you have lots of changing indicators and (the worst offender!) the weather radar, plus, probably, GPWS with terrain display.
-The display performance drops to screeching lows and makes entire experience unpleasant at best.
+No one likes it when PFD is stuttering, especially not on final approach and especially not in bad weather conditions.
+However, this is when the display workload is at its highest – you have lots of changing indicators and (the worst offender!) the weather radar, plus, probably, GPWS with terrain display.
+The display performance drops to screeching lows and makes the entire experience unpleasant at best.

 So, in 2018 we started work on a solution – namely, transition display rendering to Microsoft’s Direct2D which was added to Windows 7 as a GPU-accelerated vector graphics rendering platform.
-The problem here was sheer amount of code to transition – ProSim displays contain at least 40,000 lines of code so straight rewrite was not really feasible, also, the “new” displays had to be looking as close as possible to the “old” displays.
-In the end we have built intermediate layer that accepts GDI-like commands and can render those either using GDI+ as before or with the new Direct2D layer.
-This was introduced as opt-in feature in beta cycles around July 2018, but the work continued well into 2019.
+The problem here was the sheer amount of code to transition – ProSim displays contain at least 40,000 lines of codes so straight rewrite was not really feasible, also, the ‘new’ displays had to be looking as close as possible to the ‘old’ displays.
+In the end we have built an intermediate layer that accepts GDI-like commands and can render those either using GDI+ as before or with the new Direct2D layer.
+This was introduced as an ‘opt-in’ feature in beta cyclus around July 2018, but the work continued well into 2019.

-As the result of this effort you can enjoy smooth display rendering without performance drops in high-load scenarios even on low end devices.
+As the results of this effort, you can enjoy smooth display rendering without performance drops in high-load scenarios even on low end devices.